-Now, normally when it came to dating or hooking up with girls, I was rarely the type to initiate contact.
+Now, normally when it came to dating or hooking up with girls, I was rarely the type to initiate contact or the type that sent Dark pick up lines by texting.
 You could say that I was fairly passive when it came to my list of hetero relationships (probably due to my sincere disinterest and ambivalence).
 Facebook friending Ian out of the blue was very off-brand for me, and I definitely did not anticipate the response I received, let alone being prepared for the conversation that ensued.

 As the new chat sat on my screen, an intense degree of fear and thrill set in.
 “Hey you” it read.
 The cursor in the text field next to my name repeatedly appeared and disappeared, as if to encourage my response.
 As I sat at my family’s living room desktop Mac, I scanned the room to make my sisters or parents were not around.
 With my heart beating out of my chest, a wave of regret formed like a cloud above my head.
 I was immobilized – what was I to say?
 Should I even respond?